cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Is my cluster isolated?
 Does it share resources with any other clusters?

-CockroachCloud is a single-tenant offering and resources are not shared between clusters.
+{{ site.data.products.dedicated }} is a single-tenant offering and resources are not shared between clusters.

 ### Who has access to my cluster data?